-This variant on the festival package includes seven concerts and six country walks.
+This variant on the festival package includes five concerts and five country walks.
 The Austrian stretch of the Danube valley is, for much of its length, of considerable beauty, with much variety of landscape – cultivated lowlands, forested peaks, open alluvial plains, vine-clad hillsides, upland pastures, and, of course, the mighty river meandering towards the Black Sea.
 There are pine and fir and larch, but broadleaves predominate – beech, birch, oak, poplar.

 Though hardly classifiable as strenuous, this tour should only be considered by those who are used to regular country walking with some uphill content.
 There are hills, and a few fairly steep climbs for short stretches, but no mountains, and most of the routes are along gently undulating paths.
-The durations are between two and three hours.
+The durations are between one and three hours.

-Dürnstein.
+Dürnstein, Maria Taferl.
 A morning walk of c.
 6.5 km starts with a climb of 15 minutes on a small road into the vine-clad hills overlooking the Danube and dips periodically into shaded gullies with butterflies, abundant wildflowers and red-roofed villages in the valley below.
 The terrain is easy underfoot as the walk is predominantly on quiet, shaded roads.
 Return to the hotel for some time to refresh.
 Drive to Maria Taferl in time for an early-evening concert in the Pilgrimage Church with the Vienna Chamber Choir: Sacred Mozart – Solemn Vespers K.339, ‘Te Deum’ K.141, ‘Venite populi’ K.260, Church Sonata No.6, K.212.
 Final night in Dürnstein.

-Price – per person
+Price, per person

-Two sharing: £2,870 or £2,710 without flights.
-Single occupancy: £3,160 or £3,000 without flights.
+Two sharing: £3,740 or £3,480 without flights.
+Single occupancy: £4,220 or £3,960 without flights.

 Richard Löwenherz, Dürnstein: a lovely old-fashioned hotel occupying a historic building with garden and outdoor pool.
 Hotel Bristol, Vienna: a 5-star hotel in a superb location on the Ringstrasse near the opera house, traditionally furnished and decorated.